On the spherical cardioid distribution and its goodness-of-fit: Spherical cardioidness of comet orbits

 The spherical cardioid model with $k=2$ is not rejected at the $10\pct$ significance level as the candidate model for the distribution of orbital normals of long-period comets, for all tests.
-Higher- and lower-order models, including uniformity, are found not compatible for long-period comets at the $5\pct$ significance level.
+Higher- and lower-order models, including uniformity, are found incompatible for long-period comets at the $5\pct$ significance level.
 This supports the suitability of the spherical cardioid family to capture the moderate non-uniformity of long-period comet orbits while accommodating their marked rotational symmetry.
-For short-period comets, all models are emphatically rejected with the minimal bootstrap $p$-values $1/(B+1)\approx 10^{-4}$.
-The model with $k=1$ has the smallest test statistics for short-period~comets.
+For short-period comets, all models are emphatically rejected, with minimal bootstrap $p$-values $1/(B+1)\approx 10^{-4}$; among them, the model with $k=1$ has the smallest test statistics.